jayshreeanand/desci-lens/README.md

-# DeSciLens 🔍🚀
+# DeSciLens

-DeSciLens is an AI-powered tool that automatically discovers, analyzes, and ranks DeSci (Decentralized Science) projects.
-It leverages Hetu Protocol for decentralized data management and ensures transparency in scientific research.
+DeSciLens is an Autonomous AI Agent for discovering and evaluating DeSci Projects with Hetu Protocol for transparent research Insights.

 ## Features

-### 1️⃣ Project Discovery
+### Project Discovery

 - Scrape DeSci project data from:
   - GitHub (using keywords: "DeSci", "Decentralized Science", "Blockchain Research")